phaubertin/jinue/doc/syscalls/send.md

 The descriptor that references the IPC endpoint is passed in `arg1`.

-A pointer to a jinue_message_t structure is passed in `arg2`.
-In this structure, the send buffers should be set to the message data to be sent while the receive buffers need to describe where to write the reply.
+A pointer to a [jinue_message_t structure](../../include/libc/jinue/shared/ipc.h)
+is passed in `arg2`.
+In this structure, the send buffers must be set to the message data to be sent while the receive buffers describe where to write the reply.

 ```
     +----------------------------------------------------------------+